Dr. Allison Neal wins Vermont Women in Higher Education’s Peggy R. Williams Emerging Professional Award

 “In a relatively short period of time at Norwich, Dr. Neal has made a tremendous impact on the Department of Biology, the College of Science and Mathematics, and the university,” Hinkle said in an email.
 “Through her innovative research program, Dr. Neal is not only addressing important scientific questions but is training and educating the next generation of scientists. … Allison is a role model for students of all ages, and she’s most deserving of this award.”

-Doczi, the biology department chairwoman, nominated Neal for the award along with mathematics professor and Honors Program Director Darlene Olsen.
+Doczi, the biology department chairwoman, joined mathematics professor and Honors Program Director Darlene Olsen in nominating Neal for the award.
 In her nomination letter, Doczi listed a litany of Neal’s accomplishments including developing ecological parasitology, a brand-new upper-division course, redesigning the ecology course to better fit sophomore students’ biology curriculum map and teaching microbiology, a course drawing a heavy contingent of nursing majors.

 “Dr. Allison Neal truly embodies the idea of an emerging professional,” Doczi wrote in her letter.
 “Not only is Allison a valuable asset to our institution, she has also impacted the broader higher education community in the state of Vermont.
 It is challenging to think of anyone more deserving of this award.”